Downloading and using images for print applications

 - Resolution: Choose 300 pixels/inch for printed documents.

 - Mode: If you downloaded a PMS color image, then selct Lab Color.
 If you chose a CMYK image, select CMYK color.

 Download image files for the Web

 These .JPG files (72 dpi) are ready for use in electronic documents and on the Web.
 (Because electronic screens use lower resolution, these image are not intended for printing.)
 For the best results: download the file, save it to a location convenient for you, insert it into your document and resize it as needed.
-If you have any difficulty or questions, feel free to contact Chris Bishop, publications design manager, at firstname.lastname@example.org or x5769, or Phil Thompson, online content coordinator, at email@example.com or 522-4412.
+If you have any difficulty or questions, feel free to contact Chris Bishop, publications design manager, at firstname.lastname@example.org or x5769.
+For online content, email email@example.com or call Kristen Healy, Director of Digital Communications, at 522-4412.